 - Other symptoms include skin flushing, diarrhea, sweating, and headaches.

-A study found that a poor quality diet during adolescence can affect the verbal ability of individuals who have a low expression variant of the MAO-A gene.
-People who ate vegetables very rarely and included more junk food in their diet had verbal deficits in early adulthood.
+A study found that a poor-quality diet during adolescence can affect the verbal ability of individuals with a low expression variant of the MAO-A gene.

 The “psychopathic” personality traits were also observed more in subjects who frequently consumed fast foods during their adolescence - this was seen only in people with a low expression variant of the MAO-A gene.

-Diet Recommendations for People on MAOA Inhibitors
+Diet Recommendations For People On MAOA Inhibitors

 MAOA inhibitors (MAOA-I) are a class of drugs that lower the enzyme MAOA levels.
 Higher MAOA levels have been linked to conditions like depression.